On the cohomology of finite-dimensional nilpotent groups and Lie rings: Groups

-We conclude this section with a corollary on composition factors. \begin{corollary} In a finite-dimensional theory$^{\circ}$, let $G$ be a definable connected nilpotent group and let $A$ be a definable connected $G$-module.
+We conclude this subsection with a corollary on composition factors. \begin{corollary} In a finite-dimensional theory$^{\circ}$, let $G$ be a definable connected nilpotent group and let $A$ be a definable connected $G$-module.
 Suppose that $A^G=0$.
-Then for all definable connected sub-modules $V\leq U$ contained in $A$, we have $(U/V)^G=0$. \end{corollary} \begin{proof} Indeed, we observe that $U^G=0=V^G$; then it suffices to consider the long exact cohomology sequence : Theorem \ref{g-module} allows us to conclude. \end{proof}
+Then for all definable connected submodules $V\leq U$ contained in $A$, we have $(U/V)^G=0$. \end{corollary} \begin{proof} Indeed, we observe that $U^G=0=V^G$; then it suffices to consider the long exact cohomology sequence : Theorem \ref{g-module} allows us to conclude. \end{proof}